conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

 metadata:
  name: "mon-app-A"
 spec:
- aclMode: DISABLED # No authorisation for clients connecting to the vcluster.
+ aclEnabled: false # No authorisation for clients connecting to the vcluster.
 Clients are free to perform any operation on resources within the vcluster
 ```

 ### Kafka API powered ACLs